addyosmani/backbone-fundamentals/README.md

 <strong>Note:</strong> For some parallel work being done to explore how well the jQuery Mobile Router plugin works with Backbone, you may be interested in checking out https://github.com/Filirom1/jquery-mobile-backbone-requirejs.

-###Practical: A Backbone + Require.js/AMD app
+###Practical: A Backbone + RequireJS/AMD app

 //This section needs to be heavily expanded.

-My side-project TodoMVC now includes a modular Backbone example using AMD and Require.js (thanks to Thomas Davis) for anyone wishing to look at a sample without any of the jQuery Mobile code included:
+My side-project TodoMVC now includes a modular Backbone example using AMD and RequireJS (thanks to Thomas Davis) for anyone wishing to look at a sample without any of the jQuery Mobile code included:

 https://github.com/addyosmani/todomvc/tree/master/todo-example/backbone+require

 This covers how to wrap your views, models, modules etc. using AMD and also cleanly demonstrates handling dependency management as well as Flickly does.

-###Practical: A Backbone, Require.js/AMD app with jQuery Mobile
+###Practical: A Backbone, RequireJS/AMD app with jQuery Mobile

 ###Getting started